 We recommend introducing your class to the School Project through The Ramp Man storybook.
 The book takes the large subjects of disability, accessibility, inclusion, and barrier free design and sums it all up into a fun storybook!

-Email us at email@example.com to get a copy for your classroom and start the School Project with your class today!
+Email us at email@example.com to purchase a copy for your classroom and start the School Project with your class today!

 The Steps to Success

 Send us an email and tell us a little bit about yourself, your students, and what you want to get out of the StopGap School Project.
 After that we will send you all of the lesson plans and resources you need as well as handy tips and advice to get you up and running.
 We’ll also start to coordinate a convenient date for Luke’s presentation to your group, either in-class for Toronto-based schools or virtually for those outside of the TDSB (Toronto District School Board).

 Making an Impact

 - The Accessibility Audit

 After that… there are no steps! 😉

 Having participated in the School Project, students become ambassadors of the StopGap Foundation and it’s important awareness raising messages.
 They then challenge other schools to take on the project!